List of airliner shootdown incidents: El Al Flight 402

+Aerolineas Nacionales TI-1022

+TI-1022, a Curtiss C-46 Commando of Aerolineas Nacionales, left San Jose, Costa Rica, at 06:21 on June 1, 1959, for a farm airstrip near Volcán, Panama, to carry a meat shipment to Curaçao.
+Instead of landing at Volcán, however, the plane landed at an unknown location in Costa Rica and was boarded by armed guerrillas and left for Nicaragua to take part in the uprising against President Luis Somoza.
+The plane was shot down by a Nicaraguan Air Force P-51 and crashed into Nicaraguan territory, killing all on board.
+Apart from the 2 crew, the number of passengers is unknown.

 1960s

 1962: Aeroflot Flight 902

 Aeroflot Flight 902 was a Tupolev Tu-104 flight on scheduled domestic service from Khabarovsk to Moscow.
 On 30 June 1962, its wreckage was found 28 km east of Krasnoyarsk Airport, in flat terrain.
 There were no survivors.
 An entry hole, with signs of fire damage on the cabin side of the fuselage, was consistent with that which could be caused by an anti-aircraft missile, and there was an unofficial confirmation that an anti-aircraft missile had gone astray during an air defense exercise in the area.